 Regardless of where you live, you can grow succulents outdoors.
 There are many cold-hardy sedum and sempervivum varieties that grow in as cold as zone 3.
-Gardeners living in humid climates need to choose succulents that can tolerate those conditions, such as kalanchoe varieties.
+Gardeners living in humid climates need to choose succulent varieties that can tolerate those conditions, such as types of kalanchoe.
 Many sedum plants will also weather the humidity.
 Your local garden center should have varieties suited for your region in the outdoor section.

 Succulents are popular indoor plants, too.
 Varieties that grow well indoors include crassula (jade plant), string-of-pearls, kalanchoe, senecio, echeveria, graptoveria, golden sedum, haworthia, and many species and hybrids of aloe.
-Succulents well-suited for indoor growing will be in the houseplant section of the garden center.
+Indoor succulent varieties can be found in the houseplant section of the garden center.

 When to Plant Succulents

 In most areas, the best time to plant outdoor succulents is in the spring and summer, when plants are actively growing.
 If you live in a frost-free area, you can plant outdoors any time of the year.
 Indoor succulents can be planted any time as well.